rdvnnl/kotlin-web-site/docs/topics/properties.md

 [//]: # (title: Properties)

-Properties in Kotlin let you store and manage data without you having to write functions for accessing and changing the data.
+Properties in Kotlin let you store and manage data without writing functions to access or change the data.
-You can use properties in [classes](classes.md), [interfaces](interfaces.md), [objects](object-declarations.md), [companion objects](object-declarations.md#companion-objects), and even outside these.
+You can use properties in [classes](classes.md), [interfaces](interfaces.md), [objects](object-declarations.md), [companion objects](object-declarations.md#companion-objects),
+and even outside these structures.

 Every property has a name, a type, and an automatically generated `get()` function called a getter, which allows you to read the value of the property.
 If the property is mutable, there is also a `set()` function called a setter, which allows you to change the value of the property.